Russel88/DAtest/README.md

 choice then relies on the trade-off between specificity (low FDR) and sensitivity (high Spike.detect.rate).

-If the best Score is zero or below, you should run the test again with either a higher effectSize or with a pruned dataset (see `preDA`)
+If the best Score is zero or below, it means that no method can reliably identify significant features with the set effect size.
+You can then run the test again with either a higher effectSize for the spike-ins or with a pruned dataset (see `preDA`).

 Below we simulate a simple dataset, just to show how it works